MAME - Summer 2025 Graduate Course Offerings

 Course Description:

 This course in CAD/CAM/CAE is directed towards students preparing to work as technical professionals and mechanical designers in industry.
 This course is based on from theory to practice and discusses important integration issues and approaches.
-The lectures present basic and generic principles experience operating CAD software and learning the machining tools and a bit of programming (CAM) as well.
+The lectures present basic and generic principles and tools; this is supplemented with significant hands-on practice and engineering applications.
+Much of the learning will result from 'hands-on' experience operating CAD software and learning the machining tools and a bit of programming (CAM) as well.

 Course Code/Title: